Governors Ball 2014: A Chat About What Worked and What Didn’t

 SC: I was really hoping she would.
 Or Miguel for “Primetime.”
 But she really is the best female performer out there right now, hands down.

 SL: Ha!
 I saw them both actually, since they were playing in a row at stages just steps away from one another.
 Neko’s skeleton pants were really the highlight.
-And Jenny played some new music, which was very AM Gold, so she wasn’t even helping the out for the country factor.
+And Jenny played some new music, which was very AM Gold, so she wasn’t even helping the country factor.
 Jenny Lewis is a good showman too.
 Those years as a child actor trained her well.
 Did you see the Strokes?

 JL: I did!
 Or what’s left of them!
 Nah, nah they were good: I thought Julian looked like the lead singer of like Big Country or Outfield after a coke bender in Key West.